gillkyle/shopify-csv-generator/README.md

     ruby faker_script.rb 15

 The `shopify_data.csv` file will be generated in the project root directory.
-All you have to do is navigate to https://[shopifyhost.com]/admin/products and find the import button.
+All you have to do is navigate to https://<shopifystore.com>/admin/products and find the "Import" button.
 Then select the generated file and boom - Your store now has dummy data.